Ocelot-Social-Community/ocelot.social/docs/contributing.md

 # CONTRIBUTING

 Thank you so much for thinking of contributing to the [ocelot.social](https://ocelot.social) project!
-It's awesome you're here, we really appreciate it. :-\)
+It’s awesome you’re here, we really appreciate it. :-\)

 ## Getting Set Up